Kevin-Shelton/iKunnect-crm-integration/TRANSLATION_FLOW_TESTING.md

 - ✅ Agent dashboard displays all customer messages in English
 - ✅ Customer chat displays all agent messages in Spanish
 - ✅ Sentiment badges appear only on customer messages in agent dashboard
-- ✅ GHL receives English messages only (verify in GHL if possible)
+- ✅ iKunnect CRM receives English messages only (verify in iKunnect CRM if possible)
 - ✅ No translation errors in browser console
 - ✅ Messages appear in real-time without delay